glouppe/info8006-introduction-to-ai/lecture3.md

 ---

+class: middle

-# Improving backtracking
+## Improving backtracking

-- Can we improve backtracking using **general-purpose** ideas, without domain-specific knowledge?
+Can we improve backtracking using **general-purpose** ideas, without domain-specific knowledge?

 - *Ordering*:
     - Which variable should be assigned next?
     - In what order should its values be tried?